immarianaas/c-quiz-language/README.md

 It can be initialized and filled using brackets, and even allows for objects to be initalized at the same time, as already shown above.
 Some other examples:
 ```
+# creating a list of multiple choice answers
 multipleChoiceList as Lista<Resposta:EscolhaMultipla>.
 multipleChoiceList := { "Her name is Ariel.", 60 ; "Her name is Ursula.", -20}.

+# creating a list of true or false answers
 trueFalseAnswerList as Lista<Resposta:VerdadeiroFalso>.
 trueFalseAnswerList := { "Her name is Ursula.", false, 60, -30 ; The kingdom's name is Atlantica.", true, 40, -20}.
 ```